 - Annual catch limit allocated between the commercial and recreational fisheries.

-- An individual fishing quota program allocates the commercial catch among commercial fishermen.
+- An individual fishing quota (IFQ or catch shares) program allocates the commercial quota among shareholders.
 Fishermen may harvest their individual allocation whenever they choose and must report how much they harvest through a strict reporting program.

-- Restrictions on the type of gear fishermen may use and where they can fish to reduce bycatch.
+- Restrictions on the type of gear fishermen may use and where they can fish to reduce bycatch and protect spawning groups.

 - Minimum size limit to protect immature gag.

-- Area closures for both commercial and recreational sectors to protect spawning groupers.
+- Area closures for both commercial and recreational fisheries to protect spawning groupers.

 Groupers and sea basses belong to the Serranidae family, one of the largest and most widely distributed families of fish.
 Red grouper is the most well-known grouper in the market, but gag is popular as well.
 Gag is sometimes mistakenly referred to as black grouper (Mycteroperca spp.).
 The two species look similar and, to add to the confusion, gag has traditionally been called black grouper in some areas.